JonLatane/jonline/generated_certs/README.md

 These instructions should at least get you a lazy wildcard setup for a domain managed by DigitalOcean.
 The following `make` commands should be run from inside this directory (`generated_certs`).

 ### Quick setup with Cert-Manager (DigitalOcean-only for now)
+These steps are all based off of using [the `Makefile` in this directory](https://github.com/JonLatane/jonline/blob/main/generated_certs/Makefile).
 1. Point your DNS host (for instance, I use `jonline.io`), at the IP for your deployed `jonline` LoadBalancer instance.
 For the default Quick Start deploy, get it with: `kubectl describe service jonline -n jonline | grep 'LoadBalancer Ingress'`.
     * You need to be using DigitalOcean DNS for your domain and DigitalOcean Kubernetes Service (DOKS) to host.
 2. Generate an API token with read+write access from [this DigitalOcean console page](https://cloud.digitalocean.com/account/api/tokens).